Mycomembranes/dna/README.md

 ## License

-This repository is licensed under the MIT License.
-See the [LICENSE](path/to/LICENSE) file for more information.
+This repository is licensed under the APACHE License file for more information.

 ---